barryclark/jekyll-now/_posts/lgl-guide.md

  ```
 Key points for formatting the input .ncol
 * Each line must be unique
+* A vertex may connect to many other verteces
 * A vertex cannot connect to itself
 * If a line is B-A, there cannot also be a line A-B
 * There can't be blank lines